oubiwann/hydeyhole/README.rst

 If you would like to add new commands to HydeyHole, you'll want to spend some time in ``hydeyhole.app.shell.command``.
-We recommend adding a new ``*API`` class for a new group of commands.
-This will allow users to sort the new commands with the ``(ls "module")`` call in the shell.
+We recommend adding a new ``*API`` class for each new group of commands, grouping them by a sensible taxonomy.
+This will allow users properly interpret sorted commands with the ``(ls "module")`` call in the shell.

 If you would like your new ``*API`` methods to be available to uses when the log in to HydeyHole, you will want to decorate them with ``@commands.add``.